I started high school over fifty years ago… September 6, 1972. My world– and the whole world itself– changed quite drastically that day.

 * * * * * * *

-As my older sisters and I waited for the bus on that warm and sunny morning, we watched an unusual spectacle on TV– a live broadcast of the Munich Philharmonic Orchestra playing Beethoven’s majestic (and dare I say defiant) “Egmont Overture” in a sports stadium.
+But sometimes big changes only become apparent in retrospect.
+As my older sisters and I waited for the bus on that warm and sunny morning, we watched a peculiar spectacle on TV, a live broadcast of the Munich Philharmonic Orchestra performing Beethoven’s majestic (and dare I say defiant) “Egmont Overture” in the giant sports stadium.
 We knew why and what it was for, but we didn’t realize at the time how abruptly the world was shifting right under our feet.

 Fischer went on to crush Spassky for the title, and their match concluded on September 1st.
 By then the XX Olympiad had been underway in Munich, (West) Germany for a week.
 It was a big deal that the Olympics were being held in Germany– East OR West– for it was not only just 27 years since the end of World War II, but also just 36 years since Hitler turned the 1936 quadrennial into an odious showcase for Nazism.